Spitsbergen Island (Svalbard Norway)

 Magdalena Fjord

-Magdalena Fjord (officially Magdalenefjorden) has length 8 km (5 ml) and width 5 km (3 ml).
-This fjord is located on island's west coast, between Reuschhalvoya and Hoelhalvoya (Albert I Land).
+Magdalena Fjord (officially Magdalenefjorden) has length 8 km (5 mi) and width 5 km (3 mi).
+This fjord is on the west coast, between Reuschhalvoya and Hoelhalvoya (Albert I Land).
 On its southern shore is Gullybukta Bay.
-Magdalenefjorden is large enough even for the biggest cruise ships, which can turnaround 180 degrees inside the fjord.
+Magdalenefjorden is large enough even for the biggest cruise ships, which can turn around 180 degrees inside the fjord.

 The first to explore Magdalenefjorden was William Barents (1550-97, Dutch navigator and cartographer) in 1596.
 Here he discovered walrus tusks, which resulted in naming the fjord "Tusk Bay".
 Robert Fotherby (English whaler) entered Magdalenefjorden in 1614, claimed it for King James I of England (1567-1625) and named it "Maudlen Sound".
 He named the sheltered bay on the southern shore "Trinity Harbor".